Caerlower/echo-wallet/README.md

 **Built with ❤️ for the Base ecosystem**

-*Choose your preferred interface and start exploring your wallet data with AI-powered insights!*
+*Choose your preferred interface and start exploring your wallet data with AI-powered insights and real-time monitoring!*